scala/scala-xml/README.md

 API documentation is available [here](http://www.scala-lang.org/api/current/scala-xml/).

+## Security best practices
+The XML spec has some features that are best turned off, to avoid unsavory things like file system access, DoS attacks,...
+Issue [#17](https://github.com/scala/scala-xml/issues/17) tracks the recommended way of configuring the xml parser used by scala-xml to avoid these.
+This is by no means an exhaustive list.
+We'll be happy to incorporate your suggestions -- just comment on the ticket!

 ## Adding an SBT dependency
 To depend on scala-xml in SBT, add something like this to your build.sbt: